asimons04/tesseract/README.md

 - [ ] Make open/close sidebar button sticky
 - [ ] Choose a vote button style and commit to it; remove unused option and its supporting code
 - [ ] Add option to hide deleted comments and logic to implement that

+### Community Discovery
-- [ ] Enhance Community Discovery:  Expand functionality of "Explore" to show a list of the linked instances.
+- [ ] Expand functionality of "Explore" to show a list of the linked instances.
 Selecting an instance will poll its communities and render a list you can subscribe to if logged in.
+- Periodically pull the JSON DB for browse.feddit.de and use that to integrate a feidverse-wide community browser.

 - [ ] Add inline search/filter for subscribed communities.
 - [ ] Add user preference to determine post image sizing: `small|normal|large`
+- [ ] Add user setting to allow hiding posts from accounts newer than a defined period.
+  - Preset intervals:  3d, 5d, 7d

 ### Modlog
 - [ ] Enhance filtering beyond just community
 - [ ] Collapse sidebar automatically when viewing in table view

+### Media Handling
+- [ ] Direct videos don't have thumbnail attributes, but ones hosted via pict-rs can add ?format=webp to the URL.
+Add this and enable direct videos to not be embedded if that option is set.
+- [ ] Detect Youtube/Piped/Invidious links in post bodies and comments.
+Optinally render those inline depending on user setting

 ## Public Hosted Demo Instance
 An open, public demo instance is available at [https://tesseract.dubvee.org](https://tesseract.dubvee.org).
 Feel free to try it out with your favorite Lemmy instance.

 ## Self-Hosting
 Tesseract is designed to be self hosted.
 You can even run it from localhost if you want and connect to any Lemmy instance out there.
+(Note that image uploads can't work from localhost due to the CORS handler, but everything else will)

 ### Deploying the Image